myprysm/vertx-pipeline/README.md

 - [ ] `KeyToValueListProcessor`         - maps some fields of the input as key and some other field (may be the input) as value in a list. this processor is an accumulator, thus it needs to receive a signal to flush its data. key as well as value can be any kind of object but a `null` value.
-- [ ] `ObjectToArrayProcessor`          - transforms a field into an array.
+- [x] `ObjectToArrayProcessor`          - transforms a field into an array.
 When field is null, array is empty, otherwise array contains the previous field value
-- [ ] `CounterSignalEmitterProcessor`   - Emits a signal to the `PipelineVerticle` controller every n received events to either broadcast a flush, or terminate the pipeline
+- [x] `CounterSignalEmitterProcessor`   - Emits a signal to the `PipelineVerticle` controller every n received events to either broadcast a flush, or terminate the pipeline
-- [ ] `TimerSignalEmitterProcessor`     - Emits a signal to the `PipelineVerticle` controller after configured duration to either broadcast a flush, or terminate the pipeline
+- [x] `TimerSignalEmitterProcessor`     - Emits a signal to the `PipelineVerticle` controller after configured duration to either broadcast a flush, or terminate the pipeline
+- [x] `MapperBasicExtractor`            - Accumulates incoming events and map them to a key.
+                                        Provides the ability to merge and sort incoming arrays when the key already exists.
+Provides the ability to send the accumulated events sorted (or not)
 ## Next to come

 - [ ] Pipeline pause/resume